korbi98/TicTacToeGo_Zero/README.md

 # TicTacToeGo_Zero
-Maschine Learning with TicTacToe with policy and value network
+Maschine Learning with TicTacToe with policy and value network (Work in Progress)